4 Cybersecurity Tips for School Staff & Students

 Eric Muckensturm

-Cybersecurity Specialist, Learning Technology Center
+IT Strategy Manager, Cybersecurity, Learning Technology Center

 Eric provides a multitude of services to help Illinois public school districts improve their overall security posture and maturity, including through the implementation of standards, frameworks, and industry best practices.